 Thomas was previously an Officer in the Australian Army.
 He graduated as a Lieutenant from the esteemed Royal Military College for Officers in Australia.
 After his tenure, Thomas moved away from strategic operational work to pursue a career in Life Sciences.
-He completed his masters in computational biology before pursuing a PhD at the University of Queensland, also in computational biology, with a focus on infectious disease.
+He completed his masters in computational biology before pursuing academic work at the University of Queensland, also in computational biology, with a focus on infectious disease.
 During this time, his work focused on building systems to understand and track drug-resistant pathogens.
 Concurrently, he worked for a branch of Sonic Health, where he pioneered diagnostic analysis methods in order to track drug-resistant infectious disease in the Australian population.
 Overall, sitting at the intersection between multiple disciplines has enabled Thomas to be a driving force in Finch’s therapeutic pipeline.

 Kevin Roelofs, PhD